-\ This Department currently has responsibility over waste management, but the Charter makes no mention of other aspects of environmental management, such as recycling, litter control, and protecting the universally-recognized unique beauty of Maui County; this proposed amendment will give this Department expanded power to take responsibility over these areas and expanding this Department seems preferable to creating a new department at this time.
+This Department currently has responsibility over waste management, but the Charter makes no mention of other aspects of environmental management, such as recycling, litter control, and protecting the universally-recognized unique beauty of Maui County; this proposed amendment will give this Department expanded power to take responsibility over these areas and expanding this Department seems preferable to creating a new department at this time.

-\ The Charter currently gives this Department responsibility over the maintenance of County buildings, but in practice the different departments maintain their own buildings - i.e., the Fire Department and Parks Department each maintain their own structures; the proposal to eliminate a specific reference to maintaining county buildings will recognize the current situation, but this Department will still maintain those buildings that are not the specific responsibility of other departments.
+The Charter currently gives this Department responsibility over the maintenance of County buildings, but in practice the different departments maintain their own buildings - i.e., the Fire Department and Parks Department each maintain their own structures; the proposal to eliminate a specific reference to maintaining county buildings will recognize the current situation, but this Department will still maintain those buildings that are not the specific responsibility of other departments.

-- \ These proposals will lead to an expansion of governmental responsibilities and will require additional personnel and resources. - \ Creating a separate Department of Environmental Management would give this area even greater focus and emphasis. - \ The Department of Public Works and Waste Management is already the largest county department, by far, and these additional responsibilities may become lost among all the other responsibilities of the Department. - \ The Planning Department also has some responsibilities for environmental matters.
+- These proposals will lead to an expansion of governmental responsibilities and will require additional personnel and resources. - Creating a separate Department of Environmental Management would give this area even greater focus and emphasis. - The Department of Public Works and Waste Management is already the largest county department, by far, and these additional responsibilities may become lost among all the other responsibilities of the Department. - The Planning Department also has some responsibilities for environmental matters.

-PROPOSAL SIX - RENAME THE DEPARTMENT OF FIRE CONTROL TO BE THE "DEPARTMENT OF FIRE AND PUBLIC SAFETY."
-RENAME THE PUBLIC SAFETY COMMISSION TO BE THE "FIRE AND PUBLIC SAFETY COMMISSION."
-GIVE THIS COMMISSION THE RESPONSIBILITY TO HIRE AND FIRE THE FIRE CHIEF (WITH DUE PROCESS PROTECTIONS GIVEN TO THE CHIEF) AND TO REVIEW THE BUDGET OF THE DEPARTMENT OF FIRE AND PUBLIC SAFETY, AND CLARIFY THE DUTIES OF THE FIRE CHIEF (Article 8, Chapter 7)
+PROPOSAL FIVE - RENAME THE DEPARTMENT OF FIRE CONTROL TO BE THE "DEPARTMENT

+OF FIRE AND PUBLIC SAFETY," RENAME THE PUBLIC SAFETY COMMISSION TO BE THE "FIRE

+AND PUBLIC SAFETY COMMISSION," GIVE THIS COMMISSION THE RESPONSIBILITY TO HIRE

+AND FIRE THE FIRE CHIEF (WITH DUE PROCESS PROTECTIONS GIVEN TO THE CHIEF) AND TO

+REVIEW THE BUDGET OF THE DEPARTMENT OF FIRE AND PUBLIC SAFETY, AND CLARIFY THE DUTIES OF THE FIRE CHIEF (Article 8, Chapter 7)
-The Commission proposes restructuring the Department of Fire Control and the Public Safety

-Commission.
-The Department would be renamed the "Department of Fire and Public Safety," the Commission would be renamed the "Fire and Public Safety Commission," the Commission would be given power to hire and fire the Fire Chief (giving the Fire Chief the same due process protections now provided to the Police Chief in Section 8-12(3)), and the same power to review the budget of the Department that the Police Commission has regarding the Department of Police (in Section 8-12.2(2)).
+The Commission proposes restructuring the Department of Fire Control and the Public Safety Commission.
+The Department would be renamed the "Department of Fire and Public Safety," the Commission would be renamed the "Fire and Public Safety Commission," the Commission would be given power to hire and fire the Fire Chief (giving the Fire Chief the same due process protections now provided to the Police Chief in Section 8-12(3)), and the same power to review the budget of the Department that the Police Commission has regarding the Department of Police (in Section 8-12.2(2)) (the Department can continue, of course, to refer to itself as the "Maui Fire Department" in common speech and in its presentation to the public).
 In addition, the duties of the Fire Chief would be clarified, and expanded in certain respects.
 The Civil Defense Agency would continue to be reviewed by the renamed Fire and Public Safety Commission.